 How REDCOM defines security

-While encryption is a vital component in securing communications, it isn’t the only tactical tool for a secure communications solution.
+While encryption is a vital component in securing communications, it isn’t the only tactical tool for a secure solution.
 REDCOM’s philosophy and products focus on all aspects of secure communications.

 With our technology and people, we deliver secure solutions to the highest levels of government.
 Customers include all branches of the military, government agencies, emergency responders, integrators, enterprises, and telecom service providers.

-At REDCOM, we’ve been trusted with providing secure communications solutions to some of the most proprietary locations in the world.
+At REDCOM, we’ve been trusted with providing secure solutions to some of the most proprietary locations in the world.
 We know that protecting your exclusive communications systems is as important as securing your data network infrastructure.
 Therefore, we address all domains of security in our products.